-- 1. Research involving PBHAs is permitted when conducted at RRI or a certified BSL-2 laboratory at a high school.
+- Research involving PHBAs is permitted when conducted at RRI or a certified BSL-2 laboratory at a high school.
 Research must be closely supervised and should follow all institutional IBC requirements. - a.
 Experimentation involving the culturing of potentially hazardous biological agents, even BSL-1 organisms, is prohibited in a home environment. - b.
-Research with unknown microorganisms can be treated as a BSL-1 study under the following conditions, if not stored in a home environment: - i.
-Organism is cultured in a plastic petri dish (or other standard non-breakable container) and sealed. - ii.
-Experiment involves only procedures in which the petri dish remains sealed throughout the experiment (e.g., counting presence of organisms or colonies). - iii.
+Research with unknown microorganisms can be treated as a BSL-1 study under the following conditions, if not stored in a home environment as of June 2020: - If experimentation occurred in the home environment prior to 2020, this research is eligible for STS as long as all conditions of rule 1b are met.
+Student must provide documentation to demonstrate the dates of experimentation. - ii.
+Organism is cultured in a plastic petri dish (or other standard non-breakable container) and sealed. - iii.
+Experiment involves only procedures in which the petri dish remains sealed throughout the experiment (e.g., counting presence of organisms or colonies). - iv.
 The sealed petri dish is disposed of via autoclaving or disinfection under the supervision of the mentor/supervising scientist/Pl. - 2.
 Research involving Hazardous Materials is permitted when the research meets the following requirements: - a.
 Student researcher has completed a risk assessment process, and a supervising adult can verify that student identified potential risks prior to experimentation, and followed proper safety precautions and disposal methods. - b.
 Project remains within local, state and federal laws. - c.
-If a culture container with unknown microorganisms is opened for any purpose, (except for disinfection for disposal), it must be treated as a BSL-2 study and involve BSL-2 laboratory precautions. - 3.
-Risk Assessment - a.
+If a culture container with unknown microorganisms is opened for any purpose, (except for disinfection for disposal), it must be treated as a BSL-2 study and involve BSL-2 laboratory precautions.

+3. Risk Assessment

+- a.
 Students who worked with PHBAs and Hazardous Materials will be asked to upload a Risk Assessment Form in the online application.
 The Risk Assessment Form is available in Appendix 9. - b.
 Hazardous Materials - i.
 Chemicals should be assessed for toxicity, reactivity, flammability and corrosiveness.
 The type and amount of exposure to a chemical must be considered in risk assessment.
 Student researcher must refer to the Materials Safety Data Sheets provided by the vendor (SDS) to ensure proper safety precautions are taken.
 A risk assessment must include proper disposal methods for the chemicals used in an experiment. - ii.
 Devices including potentially hazardous/dangerous equipment or other devices, in or outside a laboratory setting that require a moderate to high level of expertise to ensure their safe usage (high vacuum equipment, heated oil baths, NMR equipment, high-temperature ovens, etc).
 It is recommended that all student designed inventions also have documentation of a risk assessment. - iii.
 A risk assessment must be conducted when a student's project involves radiation beyond that normally encountered in everyday life.
-Non- ionizing radiation includes the spectrum of ultraviolet (UV), visible light, infrared (IR), microwave (NW), radiofrequency (RF) and extremely low frequency (ELF).
+Non-ionizing radiation includes the spectrum of ultraviolet (UV), visible light, infrared (IR), microwave (NW), radiofrequency (RF) and extremely low frequency (ELF).